mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~

 The signature algorithm specified in the ciphersuite is the mandatory algorithm
-to be used for signatures in MLSContentAuthData and the tree signatures.
+to be used for signatures in GroupContentAuthData and the tree signatures.
 It MUST be
 the same as the signature algorithm specified in the credentials in the leaves
 of the tree (including the leaf node information in KeyPackages used to add new
 members).